 Additional information and research on the positive health benefits of nature and biodiversity are referenced here!

-Our Forester Hike series kicks off May 3rd at the La Crosse River Conservancy.
+Our Next Forester Hike will take place on June 06 at the Oak Trail in Lower Hixon Forest.
 Each month through September we will host a forester-led hike to enable you to discover new outdoor spaces, become more educated about them, and to enjoy a social opportunity to connect with nature.
-See full details in our flyer below:
+Details on our next hike are as follows:

 Save the Dates!
 Future hike dates/locations are as follows (watch here and our Facebook page for any updates, as weather and trail accessibility can impact the schedule):